A Beginner’s Guide to Steel Mace Training

 Esik approaches it from a strength and conditioning standpoint, which is beneficial for most people.
 Also check out Viking Ninja’s educational resources.
 They put out a lot of free information.

-Steel Mace Training Exercises To start with
+Steel Mace Exercises for Beginners

 The first exercise I teach everybody is passing.
 This is exactly what it sounds like – passing the mace from side to side.
 What I want you to do is pass the mace in front of your face from side to side, and then learn the different landmarks it has to hit when it does that.
 That is the basis of everything we do with the mace.